jenkinsci/appscan-plugin/README.md

 **Note:**
 - Support for SAST scanning using HCL AppScan 360° was added for version 1.1.0 of the Jenkins extension.
 The existing HCL AppScan on Cloud connection endpoint and build step have been enhanced to allow users to connect to HCL AppScan 360°.
+- AppScan on Cloud (ASoC) now performs SAST and SCA analysis as separate scans.
+To execute an open-source only scan, use the Software Composition Analysis (SCA) scan type.
+The open-source only option will be removed from SAST scans in a future release.

  For more information on adding security analysis to Jenkins automation server, please visit this [link](http://help.hcltechsw.com/appscan/ASoC/appseccloud_jenkins.html?query=jenkins).